ollo69/ha-smartthinq-sensors/info.md

 # SmartThinQ LG Washer integration for HomeAssistant
 A Homeassistant custom component to monitor LG Washer using SmartThinQ API (extension to other device will be managed with future development).<br/>

+**Important**: The component will **not work if you have logged into the ThinQ application and registered your devices using a social network account** (google, facebook or amazon).
+In order to use the component you need to create a new independent LG account and make sure you log into the Thinq app and associate your devices with it.
-**Note1**: If during configuration you receive the message "No SmartThinQ devices found", try the following:
+If during configuration you receive the message "No SmartThinQ devices found", probably your device are still associated with the social network account.
+To solve the problem perform the following step:
 - remove your devices from the ThinQ app
-- logout from the app and login again
+- logout from the app and login again with the independent LG account
 - reconnect the devices in the app

-In some case this solve the problem.<br/>

-**Note2**: some device status may not be correctly detected, this depend on Washer model.
+**Note**: some device status may not be correctly detected, this depend on Washer model.
 I'm working to map all possible status developing the component in a way to allow to configure model option in the simplest possible way and provide update using Pull Requests.
 I will provide a guide on how update this information.<br/>

 ## Component configuration
 Once the component has been installed, you need to configure it in order to make it work.